Bulletin #7038, Maple Syrup Quality Control Manual

 Timing is Important

 Gather sap promptly, especially when temperatures are above freezing.
-Fresh, clean sap that has been kept cool during collection and prior to boiling will produce syrup that is one to two grades higher than old, contaminated sap.
-Since higher quality syrup commands a higher price, it makes sense to collect and boil sap as quickly as possible.
+Fresh, clean sap kept cool during collection and before boiling will produce the highest quality syrup.
+To make lighter-grade syrup and to avoid off flavors from fermentation or souring, collect and boil sap as quickly as possible.

 Sap Gathering Pails